lmcinnes/umap/doc/performance.rst

 we see that is is faster than most.
-Similarly MulticoreTSNE looked to be slower than some of the other algorithms in th earlier plot, but as we scale out to larger datasets we see that its relative scaling performance is far superior to the scikit-learn implementations of Isomap, spectral embedding, and locally linear embedding.
+Similarly MulticoreTSNE looked to be slower than some of the other algorithms in th earlier plot, but as we scale out to larger datasets we see that its relative scaling performance is superior to the scikit-learn implementations of TSNE and locally linear embedding.

 It is probably worth extending out further – up to the full MNIST digits dataset.
 To manage to do that in any reasonable amount of time we’ll